Ricker Polsdorfer, MD

 The feeding tube can be placed as part of another surgical procedure or as a separate out-patient procedure.
 Once the rubber tube is placed through your skin and into your stomach or small bowel, it is fixed securely, both inside and out, and plugged.
 The procedure itself takes little time, can be done during

 or gastroscopy, and has few complications.
 It will add no time to your hospital stay or to your recovery from other treatments.

-This procedure always accomplishes its purpose.
 Complete, balanced liquid meals can be delivered through the tube at any time.

 Bleeding, infection, or irritation where the tube exits the abdomen are the only likely problems with feeding tubes.

 Once you have a feeding tube placed, your nurse will help you care for it.
 This involves keeping the wound site clean, changing the dressings, and monitoring the site for any signs of infection.

 There are a few methods for keeping a route open through relatively natural passages:

 Each of these three methods is temporarily effective in allowing you to eat, or at least to drink, but the cancer is still growing and will eventually prevent further attempts to maintain an opening.

 The main complications of these methods are the following: